-

 - Bring to a boil.

 - As soon as the juice starts boiling, wait 5 more minutes, turn it off, and stir in the sugar.
 Add a little at a time, and taste before you put more sugar in; especially if you don’t like sweet juices.
-Caution: it could be hot!
+Caution: it could be hot!sugar,

 - There is your homemade juice!
 Let it cool, then strain the juice into pitchers.
 The fruit you could either throw out or could leave some in the juice!